 Modern Lock Picking Tools to Safely Unlock the Vehicle

-The first method a locksmith will use to unlock your car is determine the make, model, and age of your car.
-All vehicles are made differently, and require different types of keys to get inside.
-Older cars use mechanically cut or laser cut keys, which have metal blades that can be fitted into a specialized keyhole.
+The first method a locksmith will use to unlock your car is to determine the make, model, and age of your car.
+All vehicles are made differently and require different types of keys to get inside.
+Older cars use mechanically cut or laser-cut keys, which have metal blades that can be fitted into a specialized keyhole.
 Specific models have specifically-shaped keyholes, and locksmiths can equip themselves with all of the detailed tools necessary.

 Some of the tools locksmiths can use to try and jimmy a lock are:

 - Auto jigglers.
 These are flat objects with ridges and patterns similar to key blades, using generic and complex patterns that may fit into the specific shape of the car’s keyhole.